 - There is a minimum fee of £100 per person per family mediation session.

-- Fees are payable at the end of each mediation session except for the FM1 when fees are required in advance.
+- Fees are usually payable at the end of each mediation session.